 Hitch mounted bike racks come in two sizes, either 1 1/4″ or a 2″.
 This measurement is the inside dimension of the sleeve on the hitch attached to the chassis of your vehicle.
 To make it easier to slide the stem of your bike rack into and out of the sleeve of your hitch, manufacturers make the stem slightly smaller than the sleeve.

 Thus, a loose-fitting connection will generate wobble.
-To what degree your rack wobbles will be determined by the Through Bolt connecting the stem to the sleeve, holding your rack in place.
-Regardless of name brand, the through bolt of your rack will attach itself to the hitch with either a threaded or an unthreaded bolt.
+To what degree your rack wobbles will be determined by the through bolt connecting the stem to the sleeve, holding your rack in place.
+Regardless of name brand (by the way, this is one of my favorites), the through bolt of your rack will attach itself to the hitch with either a threaded or an unthreaded bolt.

 If you’re using a threaded bolt and your rack still wobbles, check to see if there’s any room to tighten the bolt further.
 If the bolt is firmly tightened to your hitch and the rack still wobbles, reinforcement may be needed.
 The other type of connection uses an unthreaded bolt.